 There are two basic elements to an effective blogging schedule:

 Obviously, there’s more to blogging than that, but setting a realistic frequency and determining what days you will regularly post are the cornerstones of consistency for a company blog.

 This is where a bit of research will further your efforts.
 Establishing a schedule that includes a consistent frequency and specific posting days also requires that you have some basic information about your intended audience (your customers) and their habits, particularly if you are planning on sharing links to your blog posts via social media.
 What’s more, blogging consistently furthers your reach; if you’re providing good, consistent, relevant content, search engines will take notice.

 An established blogging schedule is only the beginning, however.
 Frequency and regular posting days may be the cornerstones of a consistent blogging schedule, but you must build upon that foundation with content.
 Unless you’re clear on what topics you’re going to address on the company blog, you’re wasting your audience’s time.
 Developing a pool of topics that relate to your company and its core business is essential to creating good content.

 The tried-and-true methods of writing are the same now as when you were in school.
 Removing distractions and blocking out a chunk of time to focus on the task at hand will help you to write productively.
 You can also develop an author pool from your staff roster, allowing you to assign and delegate certain topics and share the responsibility for good content.
+Many companies are now outsourcing their writing and only have to spend time suggesting topics to their contracted content marketing writer.
 However you decide to handle the task of creating content, your blogging schedule will help you to stay on topic and on track.

 It’s easy to let the everyday business of business slip in front of creating content for the company blog, but remember, blogging is an investment in the future of your business.
 By posting relevant content with consistency, you create an information pool and a company brand, which goes a long way to earning customers now and in the future.